Skip to main content

 Academic

-The legal landscape governing is characterized by a significant degree of ambiguity, primarily stemming from the intersection of the Americans with Disabilities Act (ADA) and the Health Insurance Portability and Accountability Act (HIPAA).
+The legal landscape governing wellness program incentives is characterized by a significant degree of ambiguity, primarily stemming from the intersection of the Americans with Disabilities Act (ADA) and the Health Insurance Portability and Accountability Act (HIPAA).
 While HIPAA provides clear, quantifiable limits for health-contingent wellness programs, the ADA’s requirements, particularly concerning the concept of “voluntariness,” are less defined, creating a complex compliance challenge for employers.

 The ADA and the Question of Coercion

 The ADA permits wellness programs that include disability-related inquiries or medical examinations only if participation is voluntary.
-For years, the Equal Employment Opportunity Commission (EEOC) aligned the definition of “voluntary” with the HIPAA incentive limits, stating that a program offering an incentive of up to 30% of the cost of would be considered voluntary under the ADA.
+For years, the Equal Employment Opportunity Commission (EEOC) aligned the definition of “voluntary” with the HIPAA incentive limits, stating that a program offering an incentive of up to 30% of the cost of self-only coverage would be considered voluntary under the ADA.

 However, this bright-line rule was vacated by a 2017 federal court ruling in AARP v.
 EEOC.
 The court found that the EEOC had not provided sufficient justification for how a 30% incentive could be considered “voluntary.”